meal-match/frontend/README.md

 -   [React Redux](https://react-redux.js.org/) for state management
 -   [Expo Vector Icons](https://icons.expo.fyi/Index) and [Ionicons](https://ionic.io/ionicons) for icons

+## Building

+1. Run `eas login` and authenticate with Expo.

+2. Run `eas build --platform ios` and authenticate with Apple Developer.

 ## Learn More

 To learn more about developing this project with Expo, look at the following resources: